AbCellera Biologics Inc. (ABCL) upgraded Issued by Wall Street Gurus

 Sponsored

-The average price from analysts is $29.40, which is $19.91 above the current price.
 ABCL currently public float of 203.83M and currently shorts hold a 7.53% ratio of that float.
-Today, the average trading volume of ABCL was 1.99M shares.
+Today, the average trading volume of ABCL was 1.95M shares.

 ABCL’s Market Performance